PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 ![replit pyxel](/Assets/replit_pyxel.png)

-Techincally when we stop the game using Replits pause button our code is supposed to "quit" or exit the game so lets add that code.
+Techincally when we stop the game using Replits pause button our code is supposed to "quit" or exit so lets add that code.

 ```py
 import pyxel